 Interns typically work 8–12 weeks at the NIH campus in Bethesda, MD or at the Twinbrook facility at Fishers Lane in Rockville, MD.
-Interns, with the permission of their mentors, can present at the NIH Summer Intern Poster Day on August 6, 2015.
+Interns, with the permission of their mentors, can present at the NIH Summer Intern Poster Day on August 8, 2019.
 They also have the opportunity to attend seminars and workshops hosted by both the NEI and the NIH Office of Intramural Training and Education (OITE).
 Students are provided a monthly stipend that is commensurate with experience and qualifications.
 The NIH is unable to provide housing for summer interns.
 However, please see the NIH OITE website for some helpful suggestions on finding housing.

-To be eligible for the NEI program, a student must be at least sixteen years of age by June 15, 2019 (and cannot start in the lab until they are seventeen) and either a U.S. citizen or permanent resident.
+To be eligible for the NEI program, a student must be at least seventeen years of age by June 15, 2019 (and cannot start in the lab until they are seventeen) and either a U.S. citizen or permanent resident.
 Additionally, applicants must either be currently enrolled at least half-time in high school, or have been accepted or currently enrolled in an accredited U.S. college, university, or medical/dental school.
 For high school students, they must reside approximately 40 miles of the NIH Bethesda campus at the time of application if they are not eighteen by June 15, 2019.
 Internships start in mid-May through the end of June and must be for a minimum of 8 weeks.
 Students with relatives who work at the NEI are not eligible for an internship in the NEI program; however, we encourage these students to pursue internships at another NIH institute.